 - Coarse Decorative Sugar – for topping, optional (SEE NOTES)

-- Preheat oven to 425 degrees F. Spray the cavities of a regular muffin tin with non-stick cooking spray and set aside
+- Preheat oven to 425 degrees F. Line a standard 12-cup muffin tin with paper liners OR spray the cavities of the muffin tins with non-stick cooking spray and set aside.

 - Dry Ingredients: In a large sized bowl combine the dry ingredients: flour, baking powder, baking soda, salt and cinnamon.
 Mix well.
 Make a well in the center of the dry ingredients.
 Set the bowl aside.

 - Wet Ingredients: In a medium sized bowl whisk together the sugar, eggs and oil.
 Add in the milk, yogurt and vanilla extract.
 Whisk until well combined and pale yellow in color.

 - Add Wet to Dry: Add the wet ingredients to the well in the flour mixture.
 Fold together, using a wooden spoon or rubber spatula to gently mix everything together.
 Be careful to mix until flour is just combined.
 (Note: The batter should still be lumpy)

 - Add Cranberries + Chocolate: Gently fold in the cranberries and white chocolate.